codio-templates/processing-demo/.guides/content/Mutability-Lab-4-1023.md

 ### Random Direction

 The animation always starts in the same way.
 It would be more interesting if the ball moved in a randomly selected direction.
-Using the `random` method from above, a random value for `xVelocity` and `yVelocity` seems pretty easy; just use `random(-3, 3)`.
+Using the `random` method from above, create random values for `xVelocity` and `yVelocity` seems pretty easy; just use `random(-3, 3)`.
 However, there is a chance that a number close to 0 will be selected.
 That means the ball will move very slowly, and perhaps not move at all if both velocities are 0.
 What you really want to do is pick a random number between -3 and -1 or between 1 and 3.
 In the constructor, set the values of `xVelocity` and `yVelocity` to `randomVelocity`.

 ```java
   Ball(int x, int y) {